 In 1994 Tim returned from Kathmandu and moved to Steamboat Springs.
 Two years later he founded the Buddhist Center.
 In 2000 Tim was asked by Pema Chödrön to become the director of Gampo Abbey, the largest monastery in the west.
 Tim and his wife, Glenna, lived at Gampo Abbey for the next 3 years.

-Tim is the president of The Pema Chödrön Foundation, a foundation dedicated to the support monastic tradition in the west, and Gampo Abbey. - You can learn more about Pema and the foundation - here
+Tim is the president of The Pema Chödrön Foundation, dedicated to the support monastic tradition in the west, and a variety of organizations that serve underserved communities in the West and in Asia. - here

 Tim’s wife Glenna, has been a realtor in Steamboat Springs for the past 30 years.
 She is active in the community, having served as one of the ‘dekyongs’ who watch over the well-being of the community and respond to the needs that come up.
-Glenna is also the executive assistant to Pema Chödrön, one the the most loved and respected western Buddhist nuns of our time.
+Glenna is also the executive assistant to Pema Chödrön, one the the most loved and respected western Buddhist nuns of our time, and the Secretary/Treasurer os The Yongey Foundation.

 The Buddhist Center is guided by the Buddha’s teachings in general, and by the Buddhist tradition as it was passed down through the great scholars and meditators of Tibet.
 Specifically, the emphasis of these teachings is the joining of compassion, the wish to relieve all beings of suffering, and wisdom, the insight into the nature of mind and the world it projects.
 These teachings make up the Mahayana, or ‘great vehicle’, and are uniquely applicable for householders living in the world, like us.
 Finally, the view and methods of the Vajrayana, or ‘Diamond Vehicle’ show us how to directly access the very nature of an awakened mind.
 These teachings have come down through the centuries in the Kagyu and Nyingma schools of Tibetan Buddhism.
 The traditions followed by these schools are known as Mahamudra and Dzogchen respectively.